OpenDataDevOps/widget-the-people/README.md

 # What's a GitMachine?

-GitMachines are pre-configured, accredidation-ready virtual machines in support of open government, open data, and civic innovation.
+GitMachines are pre-configured, accreditation-ready virtual machines in support of open government, open data, and civic innovation.

 GitMachines are open source and community maintained.

-A "dev" GitMachine is a pre-configured virtual machine that is not yet accredidation-ready.
+A "dev" GitMachine is a pre-configured virtual machine that is not yet accreditation-ready.
 It will run just fine even though the government compliance work is incomplete.

-A "gov-ready" GitMachome is a pre-configure and accredidation-ready virtual machine.
+A "gov-ready" GitMachome is a pre-configure and accreditation-ready virtual machine.
 That means the OS (and as much as the stack as possible) is configured to follow federal government guidelines.

 # What's This GitMachine do?